NieneB/InternshipReport/index.md

             	FROM veldnamen2, points2d p
             	WHERE ST_Intersects(veldnamen2.geom, p.geom)),

-Then the points are intersected with the water topology table to see if a points falls into a water body, and wich name and category code it belongs to.
+Then the points are intersected with the water topology table to see if a points falls into a water body, and which name and category code it belongs to.

 <p class="code">  Get field name for intersecting points</p>